Skip to main content

 Gripper

-An end effector designed to grasp objects.
-Types include parallel, angular, vacuum, and soft grippers.
+An end effector designed to grasp and hold objects.
+Types include parallel jaw, vacuum, and soft.

 H